 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, the rate of employment for administrative services managers, which includes contract managers, could rise 8% between 2014 and 2024.
-This rate of growth is considered average for occupations nationwide (www.bls.gov).
-The BLS also reported that as of 2015 the median salary for administrative service managers was $86,110.
+According to the U.S. Bureau of Labor Statistics, the rate of employment for administrative services managers, which includes contract managers, could rise 7% between 2018 and 2028.
+This rate of growth is considered faster than average for occupations nationwide (www.bls.gov).
+The BLS also reported that as of 2019, the median salary for administrative service managers was $96,940.

 Continuing Education Information